minasow/e2e/README.txt

 		Make sure snackbar messages are correct

 	Inventory Page
-		Search by Location/Bin, Generic Name, NDC, Expiration Ensure CheckAll Box works  ✔
+		Search by Location/Bin, Generic Name, NDC, Expiration ✔ Ensure CheckAll Box works  - BUGGY: The checkboxes don't fully load unless you refresh the page.
+Submitted issue.
 		Ensure that accepted drugs appear  ✔
-		Filter drugs by each filter
+		Filter drugs by each filter  ✔
-		Dispense drugs disappear (including refresh)
+		Dispense drugs disappear (including refresh) ✔
 		Dispensed drugs cannot be deleted from shipment page Pend / Unpend drugs
-		Repack Drugs, original disappear, print label, new drugs appear with icon Original repacked drugs cannot be deleted from shipment page Eventually figure out what to do to test database “next” property set, records complete Ensure you can delete inventory with 0 qty
+		Repack Drugs, original disappear, print label, new drugs appear with icon Original repacked drugs cannot be deleted from shipment page Eventually figure out what to do to test database “next” property set, records complete Ensure you can delete inventory with 0 qty   - BUGGY